IITTeaching/cs425-f22-group-16/README.md

 ### We created our web app using the Flask web framework in Python.

 ## PRIOR TO USING APP:
 ##### The app login functionality will not work without some already existing data in the database.
-Therefore, here are some SQL queries to get started:
+Therefore, here are some SQL queries to get started (use our script to set up the database):

     INSERT INTO branch VALUES ('B01','IL', 'Chicago', 60411);
     INSERT INTO branch VALUES ('B02','IL', 'Chicago', 60411);